It used to be only on Fat Tuesday that you could eat a semla but we know you already started.

-Just in case you are not close to one of the museums, such as the American Swedish Museum in Philly, which serves semla close to the actual day, we have the recipe you need.
+Just in case you are not close to one of the museums, such as the American Swedish Museum in Philly or the Swedish American Museum in Chicago, which serve semla close to the actual day (in 2016 Shrove Tuesday is February 9), we have the recipe you need.
 It used to be only on Fat Tuesday (Fettisdagen), the last day before Lent, that you could eat a semla or fastlagsbulle or fettisdagsbulle (we have many names for the things we love) in Sweden).
 Fat Tuesday was the day when people would stuff themselves to their hearts’ content, for after that followed a long fast in remembrance of Christ’s 40 days in the desert.

-Fettisdagen ("Semmeldagen" - Fat Tuesday, no relation to the legendary New York Jazz scene) is usually in February but, like Easter, this year (2011) falls late, on March 8.
+Fettisdagen ("Semmeldagen" — Fat Tuesday, no relation to the legendary New York Jazz scene) is usually in February.

 According to historians it was the hetvägg that killed King Adolf Fredrik.
 In the bulletin about his death on February 12, 1771, one reads: “His Majesty’s death was due to indigestion of hetvägg, sauerkraut, turnips, lobster, caviar, smoked herring and champagne.”